 The Must Haves

 Find out where to buy local and imported products, western style and sized clothes, and household items.
 Expat activities are often on Facebook.
+You should also make a will of testament to make sure their won’t be any property problem to your loved one after you pass away.

 In cities and tourist areas many Thais speak English to varying degrees.
 English is taught in schools, however Education First (EF) rates Thailand as low English proficiency.
 Communicating in English can often be limited, especially away from larger cities.